mission

 New Scientist.

-By analyzing our tagged photos and email correspondences, we can deduce and discover what these groups are and who constitute them, including important social subgroups within larger groups of friends.
+By analyzing our tagged photos and email correspondences, we can deduce and discover our circles of friends, including important social subgroups within larger groups of friends.
 This presents a much richer, nuanced view of our social landscape, which is missing from today’s plain, old view of our flat social graph.
 We have developed an algorithm that derives our social topology from our personal data, and a publicly available system called GroupGenie, that enables users to deduce, browse, edit and save their social topologies.
 Eliminating the tedium of group creation encourages more private sharing, and helps users make sense of their ever-growing social graph of friends.

 GroupGenie is